Guide to Maryland Trusts

 Elder Law Planning – Irrevocable trusts are used for elder law purposes since the settlor’s assets need to be reduced to qualify for Medicaid long-term care benefits.
 Medicaid considers the assets having been gifted or transferred and no longer part of the settlor’s assets for Medicaid purposes after the passing of five years.

 Life Insurance Trusts – Planning can be used so life insurance proceeds are not included in the taxable estate by transferring a life insurance policy or having the trust purchase the life insurance policy.
+You would have your financial advisor title the life insurance policy to the trust.
 This type of trust is common enough to be known as an Irrevocable Life Insurance Trust or by its acronym, an ILIT.

 While a living trust is any trust formed during the lifetime of the settlor, the settlor does not form a Maryland testamentary trust until the settlor’s death.